StephanRaab/FIDE-Chess-Data/README.md

 I chose to work on this project because of several reasons:

 - FIDE's publically available data is in an unorganized layout.
 There is no **Download** all button to acquire all of their data.
 FIDE also doesn't publically list data prior to February 2015 when there is data running back going back as early as 2001.
-Asa result, site visitors may find FIDE's website frusterating to work with and I wanted to help overcome their struggles.
+As a result, site visitors may find FIDE's website frusterating to work with and I wanted to help overcome their struggles.

 - Chess players like to see visuals of themselves, friends, competitors, top players and players across various demographics.
 I wanted to provide these visuals.